igor-ign/README.md/README.md

-*If your native language aren't portuguese I prepared a 'about me' in English below the portuguese text.
+*If you don't speak portuguese you can read a "about me" prepared for english speakers below the portuguese text

 - 👋 Bem-vindo ao meu perfil!
 Meu nome é Igor, muito prazer.
 - 📫 Meu e-mail para contato: euleiodps@gmail.com